Impact of Brexit on the rights of British citizens in the Netherlands

 All British nationals and their family members will be invited by the Immigration and Naturalisation Service (IND) to apply for a residence permit at some point during the transition period.
 To receive this permit, British nationals will need to meet the same residency requirements as EU citizens.
 The permit will allow British nationals who are legally resident in the Netherlands to continue to live, study and work here.

 What can I do now to protect my right to stay?

-Go to the website of the Immigration and Naturalisation Service (IND) to find out what the provisional agreement means for you as a British citizen in the Netherlands after Brexit.
+Go to the website of the Immigration and Naturalisation Service (IND) to find out what the Brexit means for you as a British citizen in the Netherlands after Brexit.
 And to find out what you can do now to protect your right to stay.